dimitymiller/cac-openset/README.md

 where:
 * `datasetName` is one of: MNIST, SVHN, CIFAR10, CIFAR+10, CIFAR+50, TinyImageNet
 * `trialNumber` can be trial 0-4.

+If you wish to evaluate these networks, leave the `--name` argument blank for the evaluation scripts.

 ## Training
 ### Known/unknown class splits